Home /Compare /Maroon vs Dark Red

 Can you use maroon and dark red together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.09:1.
-Use maroon as the dominant/darker color and dark red as the accent or highlight.
+Yes.
+Both maroon and dark red are red shades, so they pair naturally in a monochromatic palette.
+Use maroon as the dominant color and dark red as the accent or highlight.

 What is the hex code for maroon?+